Zorro! Who doesn't know this masked hero who fights for justice in California?

 You may never have read or watched anything about the character, but you've certainly heard about him somewhere.

-Well, The Fox turns 100 this August and we are preparing a special about the character that during the twentieth century and still in the 21st century stands firm in the world pop culture.
+Well, A Raposa celebrates its 100th anniversary this August and we are preparing a special on the character that during the 20th century and still in the 21st remains firm in world pop culture.

 Thunder Wave: Why did Walt Disney buy the character?